P403n1x87/echion/README.md

   -n, --native          sample native stacks
   -o OUTPUT, --output OUTPUT
-                        output location (can use %(pid) to insert the process ID) -s, --stealth         stealth mode (sampler thread is not accounted for) -w, --where           where mode: display thread stacks on SIGQUIT (usually CTRL+\) -v, --verbose         verbose logging
+                        output location (can use %(pid) to insert the process ID) -p PID, --pid PID     Attach to the process with the given PID -s, --stealth         stealth mode (sampler thread is not accounted for) -w, --where           where mode: display thread stacks on SIGQUIT (usually CTRL+\) -v, --verbose         verbose logging